gabeklein/expressive-mvc/README.md

 <br/>

-We can make this class usable in the following ways.
+We can make this class available in the following ways.

 - Use a `.create()` method built-in to `Singleton`.
-This can be done anywhere as long as it's before a dependant (component or peer-controller) tries to access values from it.
+This can be done anywhere as long as it's before a dependant (component or peer) tries to access from it.
   ```js
   window.addEventListener("load", () => {
     const userLogin = Login.create();